 In addition to the topic or theme related activities, children bring home reading books from Reception onwards, with weekly phonics/spellings and times tables from Year 1.

 In Year 6, children may have more homework to support them in preparing for SATs and the transition to secondary school.
-These activities might include maths workbooks, researching a topic, book reviews and grammar exercises.
+These activities might include maths workbooks, researching a topic, book reviews and grammar activities.

 The Early Years Foundation Stage (EYFS) sets out learning and developmental stages from birth to five years.
 In partnership with parents and carers, we endeavour to ensure that children develop a broad range of knowledge and skills that provide the right foundation for future progress through school and life.
 We believe that children learn best from first hand experiences and through play.
 Children are offered a carefully planned range of experiences and opportunities encompassing their interests and existing knowledge.